kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Increased Application Registry memory limit

-We have increased the default memory limit for Application Registry payload to 5 MB to enable registration of extensive API specifications. <!-- Add a link to docs -->
+We have increased the default memory limit for Application Registry payload to 5 MB to enable registration of extensive API specifications.

-### Client certificates support in Application Proxy
+### API secured with client certificates

-Application Proxy now supports APIs protected with a client certificate.
-Register an API with a client certificate to generate a default client certificate, or provide your own client certificate.<!-- Add a link to docs -->
+Application Proxy allows you to secure APIs with generated client certificates.
+When you register an API with a client certificate, the Application Registry generates a certificate-key pair for this API to secure it.
+For details, see [this](docs/components/application-connector#tutorials-register-a-secured-api) document.

 ### Known issues